Endo's pipistrelle

-Endo's pipistrelle (Pipistrellus endoi) is a species of vesper bat that is endemic to Japan.
+Endo's pipistrelle (Alionoctula endoi) is a species of vesper bat that is endemic to Japan.
 It is found in temperate forests.

 Etymology

 This species was described by Japanese zoologist Yoshinori Imaizumi in 1959.
 He named it endoi after Kimio Endo, saying that Endo was deserving of the honor because he had "recently collected several important specimens of bats in Iwate Prefecture, including the type specimen of this species."

 Description

 It is similar in appearance to the Japanese house bat.
 The baculum, however, is different.
 Its baculum is short and relatively straight, measuring 9-10 mm.
 They weigh 5.6-8.7 g.
 Their forearms are 30.8-34.2 mm long.

 Biology

 This species has a sperm storage mechanism, in which the females retains sperm in the isthmus of uterine tube after mating.
 All sperm not stored in the isthmus is rapidly metabolized by the enzymatic secretions of uterine epithelial cells.
 This species mates in autumn.

 Females give birth in the summer.
 The average litter size is unknown, but twins have been observed.

 Hibernating individuals have been encountered hibernating November through March.
 Rock crevices appear to be important habitat for hibernation.